Contact Us for a Free Consultation (213) 542-0979

 • insufficient evidence to obtain a conviction;

-So, if you need help, pick up the phone.
+If the use of force or fear did not move the victim, then you are not guilty of the crime of kidnapping.
+We might persuade the prosecutor to file formal charges before the court through prefiling intervention.
+So, if you need help, please pick up the phone.
 Ask for a meeting with Ron Hedding.
-I stand at the ready to help you.
+I stand ready to help you.

 Menu